bachu-mahe/ChIP-Seq-Pipeline/README.md

 * `-profile 'local'`                --> for running tools "locally" not thourgh high performance computer queueing mechanisms.
 * `-with-timeline 'timeline.html'`  --> record the run time of each process.
 * `-with-dag 'flowchart.png'`       --> draw the flowchart
+* `--outdir 'ChIP-Seq-Pipeline-Output'`       --> specify the directory to save directory from the default output

 We implemented the pipeline using Nextflow.